robertivan/toc-builder/readme.txt

 5. Configure additional options like smooth scroll and collapsible TOC
 6. Save your settings

-The TOC will appear automatically on posts and pages (if enabled) or you can use the `[toc]` shortcode to place it manually.
+The TOC will appear automatically on posts and pages (if enabled) or you can use the `[tbrv]` shortcode to place it manually.

 == Frequently Asked Questions ==